Quake hits near Iran's nuclear city Bushehr, 37 dead

 Iran informed the U.N.'s International Atomic Energy Agency that there was "no damage to the Bushehr Nuclear Power Plant and no radioactive release from the installation", an agency statement said.

-One Bushehr resident said the quake shook her home and the homes of her neighbours but they were not damaged.
+One Bushehr resident said the quake shook her home and the homes of her neighbors but they were not damaged.

 "We could clearly feel the earthquake," Nikoo, who asked to be identified only by her first name, said.
 "The windows and chandeliers all shook."

-While initial fears about nuclear fallout receded, nearer the epicentre the rescue efforts ramped up into the night in search of survivors and to feed and house hundreds of residents who were traumatised by at least 16 aftershocks.
+While initial fears about nuclear fallout receded, nearer the epicenter the rescue efforts ramped up into the night in search of survivors and to feed and house hundreds of residents who were traumatized by at least 16 aftershocks.

 A Red Crescent official told ISNA that 20 people had been saved by rescue teams searching through the rubble.